 The Ministerial sessions are at the heart of the Summit.
 In the Open Ministerial session, transport ministers from the ITF’s 60 member countries exchange on the burning political issues for the transport sector.
 Additional input is provided by three CEOs from transport or related sectors.
 This session is open to all delegates and the media.

 During the Closed Ministerial Session, ministers from ITF member countries adopt the annual Ministerial Declaration and therein agree on a range of engagements to carry forth sound policy and practice in the area of focus of the current Summit.
 The annual Declaration is revisited in the interim periods, to enable members to share their good practice and experience in putting into action the engagements embodied in the Declaration.

-The 2019 Ministerial Declaration will focus on Transport Connectivity for Regional Integration.
-This will offer the opportunity to explore progress in countries towards the statements set out seven years ago in the 2012 Declaration on Seamless Transport: Making Connections and reiterate countries' commitments to improving policies for better lives.
+The 2020 Ministerial Declaration will focus on Transport Innovation for Sustianable Development.
+This will offer the opportunity to explore progress in countries towards the statements set out 10 years ago in the 2010 Declaration on Transport and Innovation: Unleashing the Potential.

 Plenaries are high-level panel discussions between Transport Ministers and industry leaders on specific transport topics directly related to the Summit theme.
 Open to all Summit participants, the plenaries are professionally-moderated in a panel format, usually following an address by a keynote speaker or a “conversation with” style introduction.